 If you are storing them on shelves, you will want to keep them divided so you can easily find them.
 To keep them divided you can place your books in Magazine holders, laminate a paper divider or use labeled paint sticks as a low cost option to divide them.

-Some providers choose to store their Theme Books in a Box with the rest of their materials.
+Some educators choose to store their Theme Books in a Box with the rest of their materials.
 Unfortunately, I found that many of my books were awkward sizes and that they didn't all fit in my boxes very well.
 In addition to pulling out Theme books I also used the same books for multiple themes and having to hunt through boxes wasn't effective for me.

 Using the same bankers boxes above, I also created Dramatic Play Prop Boxes.
 I also had separate storage for Construction/Small World Play Items, Literacy, Math, and Science games and Materials.

-Keeping track of what you have
+Keeping track of what you have for each theme

 What can I help you find?